Slippage is the difference between the expected price and the actual price received on an order while trading.

 If a transaction occurs at 63 during the day, the order is sent and will likely fill near 63, but not necessarily exactly at 63.
 If it fills at 62.90, that’s 0.10 of slippage.

 Slippage happens for several reasons.

-- Another party cancels their bid or offer, which changes the price your market order will execute at.
+- Another party cancels their bid or offer just before your order is processed, which changes the price your market order will execute at.
 This happens regularly throughout the day.

 - Someone else buys/sells the shares before you; you get the next best price.
 With many transactions going through each minute, and even each second in some securities, the bid and ask prices can change very quickly which will affect what price you get on your orders.

 - Your order is bigger than what is available at the current bid or offer.
 For example, if there are only 100 shares for sale at 25.26, 100 at 25.27, 100 at 25.28, and 100 at 25.29, and you want to buy 400 shares, then assuming nothing changes you will buy all the shares available from 25.26 up to 25.29 for an average fill price of 25.275.

 - Slippage can result from a combination of all these factors.